mark-mcdermott/drivetracks-wip-nuxt3/README.md

   - `fly launch --name app-frontend`
     - hit enter when it asks you questions
     - copy the frontend app url it gives you at the end of all the output and paste it into your `.env` file at the `frontend url:` line
 - in a browser, go to your fly.io frontend app url.
 You should see a decent looking homepage.
-Clicking the 'public', 'log in' or 'sign up' pages should bring you to decent looking subpages with appropriate content/forms.
+Clicking the "public", "log in" or "sign up" pages should bring you to decent looking subpages with appropriate content/forms.
 The login/signup functionality does not yet work if you actually fill in the forms and submit them though.

 ## Frontend